 **This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**

-Next, I used some gold wax paste to highlight all the raised surfaces.
-To add the wax dip your finger in the wax and lightly rub the gold over any raised surfaces.
+Once dry, I used gold wax paste to highlight the raised surfaces.
+Just dip your finger in the wax and gently rub it over the details.

 More planter ideas